MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-We need to mark the method as a field resolver with the `@FieldResolver()` decorator.
-Because we've defined the type of the field in the `Recipe` class definition, there's no need to do this again.
-We also need to decorate the method's parameters with `@Root` to inject the recipe object.
+We then mark the method as a field resolver with the `@FieldResolver()` decorator.
+Since we've already defined the field type in the `Recipe` class definition, there's no need to redefine it.
+We also decorate the method parameters with the `@Root` decorator in order to inject the recipe object.

 ```typescript
 @Resolver(of => Recipe)